Escalado

-Escalado is a horse racing game created in the United Kingdom in which model race horse game pieces, originally made of lead, would make their way across a long fabric race track towards the finish line at the other end.
-The horses would move across the race track by means of a mechanical hand crank that vibrated the entire track in a random fashion such that it would simulate the events of a live race.
+Escalado is a horse racing game created in the United Kingdom in which model racehorse game pieces, originally made of lead, make their way down a long green fabric race track to a finish line at the far end.
+The horses move along the race track by means of a mechanical hand crank that vibrates the entire track in a random fashion, so as to simulate the events of a live race.

 Escalado was invented and patented in 1928 by Swiss inventor Arthur Gueydan and produced by United Kingdom-based toy company Chad Valley.

 Game details

 The game is played by at least two players, one of whom must turn the hand crank that moves the game pieces along the track.
-The players place bets of whatever fashion they prefer on their prediction of which of several distinctively coloured horses will cross the finish line first.
+The players place bets of whatever fashion they prefer on which of several distinctively coloured horses will cross the finish line first.

-Originally, the game was released with a set of five coloured horses made of lead, a green cloth fabric track, and a mechanical vibrating hand crank.
-Later versions of the game accommodated a total of eight coloured horses made of non-poisonous metals (and much more recently, plastic) as well as yellow posts on the track that race horses were to navigate around.
+Originally, the game was released with five coloured horses made of lead, a green cloth fabric track, and a mechanical vibrating hand crank.
+Later versions of the game accommodated eight coloured horses made of non-poisonous metals (and much more recently, plastic) as well as yellow posts on the track that racehorses were to navigate around.

 History

-On 24 August 1928, Swiss inventor and painter Arthur Gueydan applied for a United Kingdom patent being “The Concept of a Device to Impart a Progressive Movement to an Article and applicable in Toys, Game Apparatus, and other Objects".
+On 24 August 1928, Swiss inventor and painter Arthur Gueydan applied for a United Kingdom patent being "The Concept of a Device to Impart a Progressive Movement to an Article and applicable in Toys, Game Apparatus, and other Objects".
 A month later, on 22 September 1928, together with the Chad Valley Company Limited, he applied for another patent for "New or Improved Apparatus for Playing a Race Game".

 In May 1929, Toy Trader magazine wrote that Escalado was "The sensational Race game which broke all records during the last three months of 1928, and which is the biggest seller of all our games this year.
 In March 1946, the game was reintroduced in Toy Trader magazine with an extended track and support for a total of eight horses.